 Finally, at the top layer (above the core AI services) are the applications that make use of these foundation models.
 This covers a wide range of applications as shown in Figure 1: customer support chat bots, autonomous driving, robots, facial recognition, virtual assistants, drug discovery and development, etc. All five big-tech companies are active at this level.
-Microsoft offers AI-powered Copilot across its suite of products, including Windows, Office, and GitHub; Google has integrated its Gemini model into its conversational AI services; Meta has introduced AI-powered creative tools on Facebook and Instagram (such as AI-generated stickers and image editing features) as well as an AI-based answer engine across Facebook, Instagram, Messenger, and WhatsApp; Amazon recently rolled out an AI companion on its marketplace, Rufus; Apple's own AI application (called Apple Intelligence) is expected to be rolled out in October 2024.
+Microsoft offers AI-powered Copilot across its suite of products, including Windows, Office, and GitHub; Google has integrated its Gemini model into its conversational AI services and search results (via AI Overviews); Meta has introduced AI-powered creative tools on Facebook and Instagram (such as AI-generated stickers and image editing features) as well as an AI-based answer engine across Facebook, Instagram, Messenger, and WhatsApp; Amazon recently rolled out an AI companion on its marketplace, Rufus; Apple's own AI application, known as Apple Intelligence, was introduced in late 2024 and is gradually being integrated into various Apple devices and service.